WVCY (AM)

-WVCY is a Christian radio station licensed to Oshkosh, Wisconsin, broadcasting on 690 kHz AM.
-The station is owned by VCY America.
+WVCY (690 kHz) is a listener-supported AM radio station licensed to Oshkosh, Wisconsin.
+It is owned by VCY America based in Milwaukee and it broadcasts a Christian radio format.
+Nearly all of WVCY's schedule is from the national network.

+By day, WVCY is powered at 250 watts.
+But 690 AM is a Canadian and Mexican clear channel frequency.
+So to avoid interference, at night WVCY reduces power to 77 watts.
+It uses a directional antenna with a three-tower array.
+Programming is also heard on two FM translators: in Oshkosh at 99.9 MHz and in Appleton at 105.1 MHz.

 Programming

-WVCY's programming includes Christian Talk and Teaching programming including; Crosstalk, Worldview Weekend with Brannon Howse, Grace to You with John MacArthur, In Touch with Dr. Charles Stanley, Love Worth Finding with Adrian Rogers, Revive Our Hearts with Nancy DeMoss Wolgemuth, The Alternative with Tony Evans, Liberty Counsel's Faith and Freedom Report, Thru the Bible with J. Vernon McGee, Joni and Friends, Unshackled!, and Moody Radio's Stories of Great Christians.
+WVCY has a format of mostly Christian Talk and Teaching programs including Grace to You with John MacArthur, In Touch with Dr. Charles Stanley, Love Worth Finding with Adrian Rogers, Revive Our Hearts with Nancy DeMoss Wolgemuth, The Alternative with Tony Evans, Liberty Counsel's Faith and Freedom Report, Thru the Bible with J. Vernon McGee, Joni and Friends with Joni Eareckson Tada, Unshackled! and Moody Radio's Stories of Great Christians.

-WVCY also airs a variety of vocal and instrumental traditional Christian Music, as well as children's programming such as Ranger Bill.
+WVCY also airs a variety of vocal and instrumental traditional Christian music, as well as children's programming such as Ranger Bill.